LCAV/dsp-labs/docs/passthrough/coding.md

-# 2.4 Coding the passthrough
+# 2.4 Coding passthrough

+UPDATED BY AH

-In this section, we will guide you through the steps to implement a passthrough in the microcontroller.
-From the previous section, you should have copied the blinking LED project before updating the IOC file with CubeMX.
+In this section, we will guide you through programming the microcontroller in order to implement the passthrough!
+In the previous section, you should have copied the blinking LED project before updating the IOC file with CubeMX.
 From the SW4STM32 software, open the file `"Src/main.c"` in the new project; we will be making all of our modifications here.

 ## Muting the DAC <a id="mute_macro"></a>

-In programming a microcontroller, it is customary to define preprocessor _macros_ to set the values of reusable constants and to concisely package simple tasks that do not require much logic and flow control and for which, therefore, a function call would be overkill.
-See [here](https://www.cprogramming.com/tutorial/cpreprocessor.html) for more on macros and preprocessor directives when programming in C.

-We will begin by creating _macros_ to change the logical level of the **MUTE** pin.
-Macros are usually defined before the  `main` function; we will place our macros between the `USER CODE BEGIN Includes` and `USER CODE END Includes` comments.
+We will start off by creating _macros_ to change the logical level of the **MUTE** pin.
+See [here](https://www.cprogramming.com/tutorial/cpreprocessor.html) for more on macros and preprocessor commands \(we will also be defining constants\).

+Macros are usually defined at the top of a `main` program; we will place our macros between the `USER CODE BEGIN Includes` and `USER CODE END Includes` comments.

-As for the blinking LED example, we will be using the same HAL library in order to modify the state of the **MUTE** GPIO pin.
+As in the blinking LED example, we will be using the same HAL library in order to modify the state of the **MUTE** GPIO pin.

 {% hint style="info" %}
-TASK 9: Define two macros - `MUTE` and `UNMUTE` - in order to mute/unmute the output using the syntax shown below, that is, replace `GPIO_PIN_SET_OR_RESET` with the appropriate value.
+TASK 9: Define two macros - `MUTE` and `UNMUTE` - in order to mute/unmute the output.
+See below for the necessary syntax.

+Use syntax like below, replacing `GPIO_PIN_SET_OR_RESET` with the appropriate value.

 _Hint: you should check the_ [_datasheet of the DAC_](https://www.nxp.com/docs/en/data-sheet/UDA1334ATS.pdf) _to determine whether you need a HIGH \(_`GPIO_PIN_SET`_\) or LOW \(_`GPIO_PIN_RESET`_\) value to turn on the mute function of the DAC._
 {% endhint %}